ParabolicNet/nootropicswiki/src/articles/md/dlpfc-modulation.md

 This then shows the importance of the dlPFC in regulating emotion and top-down control/executive function.
 However, just <a target="_blank" rel="noreferrer" href="https://en.wikipedia.org/wiki/Brodmann_area_25">BA25</a> modulation alone has its limits.
 Lowering <a target="_blank" rel="noreferrer" href="https://en.wikipedia.org/wiki/Brodmann_area_25">BA25</a> activity may lower the control of the amagyla over the higher cortex areas, but how can we truly maximize the function of the dlPFC so we can have the highest amount of cognitive control and Delay Cell Firing?

-We can do this by modulating mGluR2/3 interactions, which seem to have the largest effect on the function of the dlPFC.
+We can do this by modulating mGluR2/3 (also known as group II mGluRs) interactions, which seem to have the largest effect on the function of the dlPFC.

 ### Group II mGluRs (mGlu2/mGlu3)

-mGluR2 interacts with mGluR3 to control Delay Cell Firing in the dlPFC. mGluR2 is mostly located presynaptically while mGluR3 is mostly located postsynaptically.
+mGluR2 interacts with mGluR3 to control Delay Cell Firing in the dlPFC.
+Group II mGluRs are <a target="_blank" rel="noreferrer" href="https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1460-9568.2004.03378.x">primarily presynaptic autoreceptor</a> with the function to <a target="_blank" rel="noreferrer" href="https://www.frontiersin.org/articles/10.3389/fncel.2018.00508/full">inhibit glutamate transmission.</a>.
+However, both mGluR2 and mGluR3 can be found postsynaptically in regions such as <a target="_blank" rel="noreferrer" href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5974790/">dlPFC</a> and <a target="_blank" rel="noreferrer" href="https://pubmed.ncbi.nlm.nih.gov/12948448/">Golgi cells</a> respectively. mGluR3 can even be localized <a target="_blank" rel="noreferrer" href="https://pubmed.ncbi.nlm.nih.gov/8684625/">glially</a> with astrocytic processes.
+In DLPFC, while mGluR2 is mostly located presynaptically as expected mGluR3 is mostly located here postsynaptically.

 <img class="md-img" src="/images/articles/postpre.jpg" height="300px" alt="Example of post/pre">
 <figcaption><small>mGluR3 is concentrated postsynaptically in spine synapses of layer III dlPFC.
 In contrast, mGluR2 is principally presynaptic as expected, with only a minor postsynaptic component.</small></figcaption>